axiell/imu-api-dotnet/README.md

 ### 3.3.2) Specifying Columns

-This section specifies the values that can be included or used as the columns arguments to the `IMuModule` class `fetch` method.
+This section specifies the values that can be included or used as the columns arguments to the `Module` class `Fetch` method.

 #### Atomic Columns